open-gamma-ray-astro/joint-crab/README.md

 ##  Binder space

-Alternatively you can also open an run the notebooks in the MyBinder cloud infrastructure.
-You can also open a terminal tab in the MyBinder space and run the analysis as it is decribed in the [Reproduce the results](analysis.md) section.
+Alternatively you can also open an run the notebooks in the Binder cloud infrastructure.
+You can also open a terminal tab in the Binder space and run the analysis as it is decribed in the [Reproduce the results](analysis.md) section.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/open-gamma-ray-astro/joint-crab/master?urlpath=lab/tree/joint-crab)